How to Shop an Estate Sale

 Bringing a reusable bag like the one from Trader Joe’s or Costco is a great idea.
 The bigger the better!
-Poof Estate Services supplies bags and shopping baskets to enhance your experience, but not every company does this.
-By bringing your own, you are helping the environment and you are making it easier to run in and grab everything you want!
+Poof!
+Estate Services supplies bags and shopping baskets to enhance your experience.
+Not every company does this.
+By bringing your own, you are helping the environment and you are making it easier to run in and grab everything you want.

 Before you visit the sale, do some research on both the company and the items they are selling.
 Get to know how they work and what their rules are.
 What is their street number method?
 Do they accept credit cards or is it cash only?
 Is there a fee charged to cards?
 Do they supply bags, wrapping, or shopping baskets?
 How much are the items you are planning on buying worth?
 (This way you know if you are over paying when you get to the estate sale).

-You have walked in the door and find you want five things but you only have two hands!
+You have walked in the door and find you want five things but you only have two hands.
 What do you do?
-First, find an employee or owner and let them know what you want to purchase.
+First, find a team member or owner and let them know what you want to purchase.
 They will secure the items at a holding station or they will acknowledge what you want and place a “sold” tag on the specific items if they happen to be larger pieces like furniture.
 You can also place the smaller items into your reusable bag if they fit.
 Another option is to bring your own “sold” tags.
 Let someone know what you are buying, remove the price tag from the item if it is written (don’t peel off the little sticky price gun tags), and then place your sold sticker on the designated item.
-One more way to keep your items safe and make sure no one takes from your pile is to group them all in the corner of the room and cover it with “sold” tags!
-Let an employee know this is your pile and you will be adding to it and you expect them to keep it safe.
+One more way to keep your items safe and make sure no one takes from your pile is to group them all in the corner of the room and cover it with “sold” tags.
+Let a team member know this is your pile and you will be adding to it and you expect them to keep it safe.